ReceptivaDx™ – A Test for Inflammation and Endometriosis

 Recommended treatments are very specific to BLC6 levels.
 Results and options will be discussed in detail after testing between you and your provider.

 As mentioned, ReceptivaDx is collected during an endometrial biopsy procedure.
 Another test conducted via an endometrial biopsy is the ERA.
 As such, the ReceptivaDx is often added on to and completed in conjunction with Endometrial Receptivity Analysis (ERA).

-An ERA is a diagnostic test in which a biopsy/sample of uterine tissue is collected and analyzed to determine the optimal timing for an embryo transfer in an In-Vitro Fertilization (IVF) and frozen embryo transfers cycle.
+An ERA is a test in which a biopsy/sample of uterine tissue is collected and analyzed to determine the optimal timing for an embryo transfer in an In-Vitro Fertilization (IVF) and frozen embryo transfers cycle.

 The Bottom Line

-The ReceptivaDx is a diagnostic test performed on an endometrial tissue sample that helps fertility doctors detect uterine inflammation and endometriosis and potentially plan an appropriate treatment course.
+The ReceptivaDx is a test performed on an endometrial tissue sample that helps fertility doctors detect uterine inflammation and endometriosis and potentially plan an appropriate treatment course.

 It may be helpful for some, including those with unexplained infertility, failed IVF cycles, recurrent pregnancy loss, and is a potential test/treatment option to discuss with your physician.